Execuflight Flight 1526: Investigation

+The National Transportation Safety Board (NTSB) was assigned to investigate the cause of the accident.
 A review of the two pilots' training records revealed that the captain had been fired by his previous employer after failing to show up for training.
 The first officer had also been fired by his last employer for poor performance in training.
-The president of Execuflight stated that he was aware of the shortcomings of the two pilots but had decided to hire them.
-The captain had been hired because of his extensive experience with the BAe-125 and after the president had become convinced of his flight performance during test flights conducted prior to the engagement.
+The president of Execuflight was aware of the shortcomings of the two pilots but had decided to hire them.
+The captain had been hired because of his extensive experience with the BAe-125 with the president of the airline company unaware of the captain's poor performance during flight training.
 The first officer was hired on the basis of a recommendation from an airline pilot and also flew a test flight to assess his flight performance.
-No effort was made to contact the pilots' previous employers and inquire about their specific deficits.
+No effort was made to contact the pilots' previous employers and inquire about their specific deficits, leading to both being hired by Execuflight soon after.